Four steps to take before federal student loan payments restart

 If you were in default prior to the CARES Act, now is the time to address your default.
 Remember, the CARES Act itself will not cure your default.
 Contact the U.S. Department of Education Default Resolution Group at 800.621.3115, and ask them which agency is holding your defaulted student loans.
 Then call that agency and request one of the following solutions:

 - Student Loan Rehab: Under a loan rehab agreement, your loan holder will determine a reasonable monthly payment amount that is equal to 15% of your annual discretionary income, with the minimum payment being $5 a month.
 After nine months, your student loan is brought current.
-You would not be charged any payments until after May 1, 2022.
+You would not be charged any payments until after payments resume again in 2023.
 Also, as a bonus, if you were to start this process now, any time would still count towards your nine-month rehab.

 - Default Consolidation: By choosing this route, you agree to make three payments on the defaulted loan before you consolidate it.
 Your loan holder will determine the required payment amount, but it cannot be more than what is reasonable and affordable based on your overall financial situation.